-During day-to-day responsibilities, employees of South Coast Educational Collaborative are exposed to sensitive information related to the students, their families, and their colleagues.
+During day-to-day responsibilities, employees of South Coast Educational Collaborative are exposed to sensitive information related to the students, families, and colleagues.
 Our job is to protect such information from unauthorized disclosure.

 Employees must not engage in the following: